China court rulings stress control of internet rests with the Party

-BEIJING (Reuters) - China’s highest court has issued new rulings on online content publication that would further limit what individuals and organizations in the country can say and do on the internet, state media reported on Friday.
+BEIJING, Oct 10 (Reuters) - China’s highest court has issued new rulings on online content publication that would further limit what individuals and organisations in the country can say and do on the internet, state media reported on Friday.

 The new regulations reflect the ruling Communist Party’s desire for all concerted efforts to influence popular opinion, both online and offline, to remain firmly in its own hands.